MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication.md

 ---
 title: Azure authentication with the Azure SDK for Go
-description: In this article, you learn how to authenticate to the Azure SDK with Go. ms.date: 08/16/2021 ms.topic: how-to ms.custom: devx-track-go
+description: In this tutorial, you'll use the Azure SDK for Go to authenticate to Azure with environment variables, a managed identity, or the Azure CLI. ms.date: 08/16/2021 ms.topic: how-to ms.custom: devx-track-go